 Learn controlled lighting techniques (in the studio and on location) while developing a self-initiated lighting project.
 Prerequisite: 75 credits at 100 level

 Photography and Digital Practices I

 Use photographic digital image manipulation techniques on a self-initiated project within a broader critical discussion of the production and use of digital photographs.
-Prerequisite: 75 credits at 100 level

 Photography and the Darkroom